 Applicants must meet the following requirements for all programs.

-1. Canadian high school Grade 12 graduate or its equivalent, or a mature student (defined as being 19 years of age as of the start date of the program and has accurately represented their age and other required information to determine they meet the admission criteria to the ITD Canada programs).
+or a mature student (defined as being 19 years of age as of the start date of the program and has accurately represented their age and other required information to determine they meet the admission criteria to the ITD Canada programs).